panoply/vscode-liquid/readme.md

 # Extension Conflicts

 If you are using alternative extensions such as the Shopify Liquid (Theme Check) or Liquid Languages Support extension then you may run into some issues.
-The conflicts incurred will be caused because these extensions also target Liquid grammars and offer similar capabilities.
+The conflicts incurred will be caused because these extensions also target Liquid grammars and offers similar capabilities.

 The vscode marketplace has 3 different extensions for Liquid support: